Emigrate vs Immigrate: Let’s Get It Straight!

 What Does “Emigrate” Mean?

-Emigrate means to leave your own country or region permanently in order to live somewhere else.
+Definition: To leave your own country or region permanently in order to live somewhere else.

-Think: E for Exit.
+Memory Trick: E for Exit.
 You’re stepping out of your homeland and starting a life elsewhere.

 “Sarah emigrated from India to Australia.”

+When you use emigrate, the spotlight is on the country or place being left behind.
 You usually pair emigrate with the preposition from.
 Imagine you’re closing a door behind you — that’s emigration.

 What Does “Immigrate” Mean?

-Immigrate means to come into a new country — one that’s not originally yours — to live there permanently.
+Definition: To come into a new country — one that’s not originally yours — to live there permanently.

-Here, your memory trick is I for In.
+Memory Trick: I for In.
 You’re entering a new place to make it your home.

 “Raj immigrated to Canada from India.”

+When you use immigrate, the spotlight is on the country being entered and settled in.
 The key preposition with immigrate is to.
 Picture walking through an open door into a new country — that’s immigration.

 Quick Side-by-Side Comparison

-Word | Meaning | Key Preposition | Memory Trick |
+| Word | Meaning | Key Preposition | Memory Trick |

-Emigrate | To leave your country | from | E = Exit |
+| Emigrate | To leave your country | from | E = Exit |

-Immigrate | To enter and live in a new country | to | I = In |
+| Immigrate | To enter and live in a new country | to | I = In |

 How to Choose the Right Word: 3 Easy Steps

-- Identify the action – Is the person leaving a country or arriving in one?
+Is the person leaving a country or arriving in one?

-- Match the word:
+Match the word

-- “They emigrated from Brazil” ✅ (We know where they left from.)
+“They emigrated from Brazil.” ✓ We know where they left from.

-- “She immigrated to the USA” ✅ (We know where she moved into.)
+“She immigrated to the USA.” ✓ We know where she moved into.

 Both Words Can Be True at the Same Time